packit/agile/docs/kanban.md

 # How Packit team does Kanban?

-Packit team follows a Kanban methodology but not use just a board with `todo`/`wip`/`done` columns.
-We have couple of extra columns and rules.
-Let's take a look:
+Packit team follows the Kanban methodology but does not just use a board with `todo`/`wip`/`done` columns.
+We have a couple of extra columns and rules.
+Let's take a look!

 ## Packit Kanban Board